 7. Great Cuisine with Local Spices

 The blend of Indian, Arabic, Swahili and European cultures on the island resulted in numerous delicacies.
 Wake up your taste sense with a shock of a variety of street food on offer – from basic Zanzibar pizzas and coconut doughnuts to delicious seafood served on every corner and every popular beach.

 Seafood is very popular and is served cooked on open fires, in restaurants, hotels and on the street.
 Grilled octopus and Lobster Thermidor are especially common, although often spiced locally.

 Thanks to the cultivation of cloves, black pepper, turmeric, nutmeg, cinnamon and lemongrass, Zanzibar is often referred to as the Spice Island.
-Plantations of these spices are covering the entire archipelago, so you can choose to take a spice tour in any of the farms.
+Plantations of these spices cover the entire archipelago, so you can choose to take a spice tour on any of the farms.
 Alternatively, enjoy a taste of meals using these aromatic ingredients at market stalls, street food vendors or restaurants.
 A good way to enjoy a healthy variety of these delicious spices is to take a spice tour that also includes a meal.

 8. Traditional and Unique Sailing Experience

 In the past, a large slave market and a stopover for moving slaves from East Africa, Zanzibar has a few sore historical points.
 Prison Island is one of the best places to learn about the slave trade and its damaging effects on the continent and how it facilitated the poisonous ivory trade. which still echoes today.

 On the other hand, Zanzibar is a wonderful place that helped the West to enjoy the eastern spices.
 This resulted in a lot of interest in the region by the Portuguese, Arabic, Persian and British, as well as by the Indian and African navy.
 They brought with them, among other things, traditional ship making.